 In females, androgen excess usually manifests at birth with ambiguous external genitals (eg, clitoral enlargement, fusion of the labia majora, a urogenital sinus rather than distinct urethral and vaginal openings); later in life they may have hirsutism, oligomenorrhea, and acne.

 Male infants usually appear normal but may later have sexual precocity.

-Diagnose by steroid hormone levels and sometimes ACTH stimulation.
+Diagnose by steroid hormone levels and sometimes adrenocorticotropic hormone stimulation.

 Treat with corticosteroid replacement and sometimes antihypertensives; females may require reconstructive surgery.